Lost in Aggregation: The Causal Interpretation of the IV Estimand

 \section{Introduction}

 Instrumental variables (IV) allow practitioners to mitigate confounding bias when estimating the causal effect of a treatment $A$ on some outcome $Y$ from observational data alone.
 The technique is widely used across disciplines, notably in the social sciences \citep{angrist1991does,acemoglu2008income} and epidemiology \citep{rashad2006structural,nordestgaard2012effect}, where randomized experiments can be too costly or even impossible to conduct.
+Famously, \cite{angrist1991does} use the quarter-of-birth as an instrument to estimate the effect of education on wages. \cite{acemoglu2008income} use the national savings rate as an instrument to estimate the causal effect of gross domestic product (GDP) on the degree of democracy of a country. \cite{rashad2006structural} uses air quality as an instrument for estimating the causal effect of caloric intake on body mass index (BMI). \cite{nordestgaard2012effect}, in turn, use particular genotypes as instruments for estimating the causal effect of body mass index (BMI) on ischemic heart disease.

 IV estimation relies on a random variable $I$, called an instrument, that stands in a particular relationship to the treatment and outcome: $I$ is associated with the treatment $A$ (relevance), but not with the outcome $Y$ (exchangeability), except through its relationship with $A$ (exclusion restriction) (\citealp{reiersol1945confluence}).

-Famously, \cite{angrist1991does} use the quarter-of-birth as an instrument to estimate the effect of education on wages. \cite{acemoglu2008income} use the national savings rate as an instrument to estimate the causal effect of gross domestic product (GDP) on the degree of democracy of a country. \cite{rashad2006structural} uses air quality as an instrument for estimating the causal effect of caloric intake on body mass index (BMI). \cite{nordestgaard2012effect}, in turn, use particular genotypes as instruments for estimating the causal effect of body mass index (BMI) on ischemic heart disease.
 While the relevance condition can be tested explicitly, exclusion and exchangeability are not testable unless one makes additional assumptions about the IV set-up; see, e.g., the approaches by \citet{kitagawa2015test,burauel2023evaluating}.
-As a result, establishing the validity of the instrument constitutes a substantive epistemic challenge, grounded in expert knowledge and background assumptions, and often highly contested; see, e.g., \citet{bound1995problems} and \citet{buckles2013season} with respect to the analysis in \citet{angrist1996identification}.
+As a result, establishing the validity of the instrument constitutes a substantive epistemic challenge, grounded in expert knowledge and background assumptions, and often highly contested; see, e.g., \citet{bound1995problems} and \citet{buckles2013season} with respect to the analysis in \citet{angrist1991does}.